agilegardenclub/public-garden/Plan-Section-To-Do.md

   - Handle dates that go outside of year.
   - Note that location (greenhouse, garden) and "phase" (growing, harvesting) are orthogonal.
   - Maybe this: https://www.magicpattern.design/tools/css-backgrounds

+* To Do from 3/24
+  * Create light and dark harvest patterns for all colors.
+  * Update planGrid.js to pick the right classname to add.
+  * Retrieve planting data and lay it out correctly:  location (greenhouse, garden) + state (growing, harvesting).